 Jonathan Hardy 10:26

 Yeah, yeah.
-I want to talk speaking of leaders, you know, most of our audiences, pastors, they could be ministry leaders, they could be even people who volunteer in the church, but they’re heavily invested.
+I want to talk, speaking of leaders, you know, most of our audiences is pastors, they could be ministry leaders, they could be even people who volunteer in the church, but they’re heavily invested.
 Want to maybe just wrap up with just a couple of questions, specifically, really targeting them.
 First thing is, in your fifth habit, you talked about cut the rope, which really has this concept of you actually, you say that playing it safe is risky.
 Could you speak specifically to pastors and ministry leaders, who maybe they have difficulty or they have this fear of risk, even calculated risk, which you talk about?
 What would you say to those folks?

 When To Take Risks